What is Pretexting? How does Pretexting work? [2024 Updated]

 CEO fraud The adversary poses as the CEO or another senior leader in the organization and asks an individual for confidential material, such as financial or personnel information.

 Tech support scam The offender persuades the target to grant remote access to one’s computer by posing as a technical assistance agent from an established business.
-The attacker might then introduce malware or take private data.
+The attacker might then introduce malware or steal private data.

 Bank phishing The adversary transmits the target an email or text message that looks to be from a reputable bank and requests that they update their account details or click on a link in the email or text message.
 The link can take the victim to a bogus website where their login information is stolen.